 Important archaeological sites have always been the fortress, a square building surrounded by stone walls, and towers demolished and reconstructed several times throughout history.

 In the center of Bela Palanka is placed a well-preserved milestone or odometer dating from the beginning of the third century.
 The milestone is tall 2.4 m and placed at the intersection of the road Via Militaris, where passengers were replacing tired horses.
 The milestone shows a distance from Nis 22 miles or 35 km, which is correct with the present distance from Nis.

 The rich cultural, and historical heritage, natural beauties, traditional events, and the hospitality of local people, are enough reasons to visit this small town.

 What makes Bela Palanka famous when it comes to gastro-hedonism is Banica, a pie made of filo (phyllo) dough sheets.
-This delicacy, which is a brand of Bela Palanka, could be purchased at almost every bakery, but also promoted every year at the Manifestation Dani Banice.
+This delicacy, which is a brand of Bela Palanka, could be purchased at almost every bakery, but also promoted every year at the Manifestation Dani Banice, which held second weekend in August.
 Manifestation Vurdijada (pronounced Vourdiyada) is famous as well and is the promotion of a milky spread called Vurda, which is obtained by straining sour milk or curd.

 Babusnica and Zvonacka Banja Spa

 Babusnica is a small town placed in the valley of the Luznica River, surrounded by the mountains, and with many natural beauties represents real oases of tranquillity.
 Due to its natural conditions, the area of Lužnica has been inhabited continuously, from prehistoric times to the present.
 As evidenced by numerous remains of human material culture such as remains of Roman forts and roads, the Roman aqueduct discovered in front of the Oreovica Village, the Roman ruins found in the Mokra Village, as well as clay vessels and coins.